 Hollywood Rip Ride Rockit (USF) works a little differently.
 For Rockit, Universal really wants you to buy a video of your ride, so its offerings focus on the video.
 Here is what’s available and the prices (click the image to view it full-screen):

-As you see in the photo above, Rockit also has kiosks where riders can view their media, select a option, and make a purchase.
-At most other attraction this must be done at a central photo desk.
+As you see in the photo above, Rockit also has kiosks where riders can view their media, select an option, and make a purchase.
+At most other attractions, this must be done at a central photo desk.